AFC Fylde: National League

 AFC Fylde finished their first season in the Conference North in second place with 85 points, losing to Guiseley 3–1 on aggregate in the subsequent play-off semi-final.
-Three Fylde players, Ben Hinchcliffe, Josh Langley and Brad Barnes, were selected in the Conference North Team of the Season at end of season AGM awards.
+Three Fylde players, Ben Hinchliffe, Josh Langley and Brad Barnes, were selected in the Conference North Team of the Season at end of season AGM awards.
 Fylde finished the 2015–16 season in third place in the renamed National League North.
 After beating Harrogate Town 2–1 on aggregate in the two-legged semi-final, they lost 2–1 to North Ferriby United after extra time.
 In 2016–17 they won the National League North, earning promotion to the National League.
 In their first season in the National League the club reached the second round of the FA Cup for the first time after beating Kidderminster Harriers 4–2 in the first round.
 In the second round Fylde drew 1–1 at home to Wigan Athletic before losing the replay 3–2.
 They went on to finish seventh in the league, qualifying for the expanded play-offs, but lost 2–1 by Boreham Wood in the quarter-final.

 In 2018–19 Fylde finished fifth in the National League.
 They defeated Harrogate Town in the play-off quarter-final and Solihull Moors in semi-final to qualify for the final at Wembley against Salford City.
 Although the final saw them lose 3–0, the club returned to Wembley a week later in the FA Trophy final and won the competition with a 1–0 victory over Leyton Orient.
 In October 2019, after eight years with the club, Dave Challinor was sacked with Fylde in the relegation zone.
 The 2019–20 FA Cup saw the club reach the third round of the FA Cup for the first time; after beating Nantwich Town 1–0 in the first round and Kingstonian 2–0 in the second, they lost 2–1 at Sheffield United in the third round.
 In 2019–20 Fylde finished second-from-bottom of the division, resulting in their relegation back to the National League North after the season had been cut short due to the COVID-19 pandemic.
+They finished third in the National League North in 2021–22 before losing 2–0 to Boston United in the play-off semi-finals.
+However, in 2022–23 the club were National League North champions, earning another promotion to the National League.
+In 2024–25 the club finished second-from-bottom of the National League and were relegated back to the National League North.